fperearodriguez/service-mesh-workshop/labs/README.md

 Error from server: error when creating "config/2-ossm/smm.yaml": admission webhook "smm.validation.maistra.io" denied the request: user '$user' does not have permission to use ServiceMeshControlPlane istio-system/basic
 ```

-Grant user permissions to access the mesh by granting the *mesh-user* role:
+Grant user permissions to access the mesh by granting the *mesh-user* role: <mark> This command must be executed by the OSSM admins </mark>
 ```
 oc policy add-role-to-user -n istio-system --role-namespace istio-system mesh-user $user
 ```